[Philip Davies in the Chair]

 “serious issues in undersupply for years to come.”

-Those warning were not heeded by the Secretary of State at the time, and a completely predictable and preventable crisis in the nursing workforce was created.
+Those warnings were not heeded by the Secretary of State at the time, and a completely predictable and preventable crisis in the nursing workforce was created.
 Had the coalition Government only maintained the levels set by the last Labour Government, 8,000 additional nurses would have been trained in the last Parliament alone.

 In the midst of this completely manufactured crisis, the abolition of undergraduate nurse bursaries was announced.
 I ask the Minister to consider whether that response to the crisis was the correct move.
 In just two lines in the 2015 autumn statement, with no consultation and no evidence base, the Government committed themselves to a huge gamble with the future of the NHS workforce and with patient safety.
 The then Minister described the proposal as